emre-ky/JavaCampHW4.3/README.md

 # JavaCampHW4.3
-An authenticated game sales, campaign and game software with new member login.
+An authenticated game sales, campaign and game software with new member login.(Tried by entering with Nationality ID).